Academic appeals for coursework students

 • a decision to terminate your candidature, if you are completing a postgraduate award.

-Your appeal must identify your concerns with the decision, or lack of due process.
-You need to clearly explain how the decision failed to properly follow one or more University of Sydney policies or procedures.
+An appeal must identify your concerns with the decision, or lack of due process.
+You need to clearly explain how the decision failed to properly follow 1 or more University policies or procedures.
 For example, an essay marked without following the published marking criteria.

 Examples of when you would not have strong reasons to appeal include: